Advanced Analysis of All or None (AON) Orders in Cryptocurrency

 Why would institutional investors prefer AON orders when trading cryptocurrencies?

-Institutional investors might prefer AON orders so that larger trades are executed entirely and the market is not disrupted by isolated transactions, so the integrity of the mechanism system to maintain itself while negative price impact on exchanges can be avoided.
+Institutional investors might prefer AON orders so that larger trades are executed entirely and the market is not disrupted by isolated transactions, ensuring that large trades are executed entirely while minimizing negative price impact on the market.

 In today’s topic, what might go wrong with using AON orders for cryptocurrency trading?